What Is Nam Prik Pao?

 VISUAL WALK THROUGH

 Step 4.
-Cook the paste in oil.
+Cook the paste in oil and add the seasonings.

 Step 5.
 Cool and store.